asesham/CarND/P4-Advanced-Lane-Lines/writeup_template.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in my code in `P4.ipynb`.
+I implemented this step in my code in code cell 13 in `P4.ipynb`.
 Here is an example of my result on a test image:

 ![alt text][image13]